robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-12-ect-teaching-challenge.md

 Murdock-Perriera, L. A., &amp; Sedlacek, Q. C. (2018).
 Questioning Pygmalion in the twenty-first century: the formation, transmission, and attributional influence of teacher expectancies.
 Social Psychology of Education, 21(3), 691–707.

 Rathmann K., Herke M., Hurrelmann K., &amp; Richter M. (2018).
-Perceived class climate and school-aged children's life satisfaction: The role of the learning environment in classrooms.
+Perceived class climate and school-aged children’s life satisfaction: The role of the learning environment in classrooms.
 PLoS ONE 13(2): e0189335. <a href="http://bit.ly/ecf-rat" target="_blank" rel="noopener">bit.ly/ecf-rat</a>

 Rosenshine, B. (2012).
 Principles of Instruction: Research-Based Strategies That All Teachers Should Know.
 American Educator, 36(1), 12–20. <a href="http://bit.ly/ecf-ros" target="_blank" rel="noopener">bit.ly/ecf-ros</a>